ZiegelsteinNBG/made-template/project/project_plan.md

 <!-- List of work packages ordered sequentially, each pointing to an issue with more details. -->

 1. Dataset selection
-2. Resolve issues for found datasets [https://github.com/ZiegelsteinNBG/made-template/issues/1] [https://github.com/ZiegelsteinNBG/made-template/issues/2], else new dataset selection (worst case subject change)
 3. Building an automated data pipeline
+4. Redo Project Plan
-4. (Project Report)
+5. (Project Report)